 If you opt for proactive services, you’ll receive no-obligation suggestions you might find interesting.
 For instance, Kate will send you a message when you’re able to save money on your insurance or your energy bill.

 Kate gets smarter every day and constantly learns from the questions you ask.
 If Kate doesn’t know the answer, she’ll put you through to a colleague at KBC Live.
-Next time, Kate’ll probably know the answer to your question herself.
+Next time, Kate’ll probably know the answer to your question without having to refer you to someone else.

 We take your privacy very seriously.
 You can see how we handle your data in our Data Protection Statement.